A formally verified proof of the Central Limit Theorem: Overview of the Central Limit Theorem

 If $\mu$ is any real distribution, then the function $F_\mu(x) = \mu((-\infty, x])$ is called the \emph{cumulative distribution function} of $\mu$.
 In words, for every $x$, $F_\mu(x)$ returns the likelihood that a real number chosen randomly according to the distribution is at most $x$.
 Clearly $F_\mu(x)$ is nondecreasing, and it is not hard to show that $F_\mu$ is right continuous, approaches $0$ as $x$ approaches $-\infty$, and approaches $1$ as $x$ approaches $\infty$.
 Conversely, one can show that any such function is the cumulative distribution function of a unique measure.
 Thus there is a one-to-one correspondence between functions $F$ satisfying the properties above and real distributions.

 The notion of weak convergence can be defined in terms of the cumulative distribution function: \begin{definition} Let $(\mu_n)$ be a sequence of real distributions, and let $\mu$ be a real distribution.
-Then \emph{$\mu_n$ converge weakly $\mu$}, written $\mu_n \Rightarrow \mu$, if $F_{\mu_n}(x)$ approaches $F_\mu(x)$ at each point $x$ where $F_\mu$ is continuous. \end{definition}
+Then \emph{$\mu_n$ converges weakly to $\mu$}, written $\mu_n \Rightarrow \mu$, if $F_{\mu_n}(x)$ approaches $F_\mu(x)$ at each point $x$ where $F_\mu$ is continuous. \end{definition}

-To understand why we need to exclude points of continuity of $F_\mu$, for each $n$, consider the probability measure $\mu_n$ that puts all its ``weight'' on $1 / n$, which is to say, for any Borel set $B$, $\mu(B) = 1$ if and only if $B$ contains $1 / n$.
+To understand why we need to exclude the points of discontinuity of $F_\mu$, consider for each $n$ the probability measure $\mu_n$ that puts all its ``weight'' on $1 / n$, which is to say, for any Borel set $B$, $\mu(B) = 1$ if and only if $B$ contains $1 / n$.
 Then $F_{\mu_n}$ is the function that jumps from $0$ to $1$ at $1 / n$.
 Intuitively, it makes sense to say that $\mu_n$ approaches the real distribution $\mu$ that puts all its weight at $0$.
-But for every $n$, $F_{\mu_n}(0) = 0$, while $F_\mu(0) = 1$, which explains why want to exclude the point $0$ from consideration.
+But for every $n$, $F_{\mu_n}(0) = 0$, while $F_\mu(0) = 1$, which explains why we want to exclude the point $0$ from consideration.
 Notice that since $F_\mu$ is a monotone function, it can have at most countably many points of discontinuity, so we are excluding only countably many points.

-That the notion of weak convergence is robust is supported by the fact that there are a number of equivalent characterizations.
-The following theorem is sometimes known as the \emph{Portmanteau Theorem}: \begin{theorem} The following are equivalent: \begin{itemize} \item $\mu_n \Rightarrow \mu$ \item $\int f \; d\mu_n$ approaches $\int f \; d\mu$ for every bounded, continuous function $f$ \item If $A$ is any Borel set, $\partial A$ denotes the topological boundary of $A$, and $\mu(\partial A) = 0$, then $\mu_n(A)$ approaches $\mu_n(A)$. \end{itemize} \end{theorem} The Central Limit Theorem can now be stated precisely as follows: \begin{theorem} Let $X_0, X_1, X_2, \ldots$ be a sequence of independent random variables with mean $0$, variance $\sigma^2$, and common distribution $\mu$.
-Let $S_n = (X_0 + X_1 + \ldots + X_{n-1})$.
-Then the distribution of $S_n / \sqrt{n \sigma^2}$ converges weakly to the standard normal distribution. \end{theorem} The restriction to mean $0$ does not result in any loss of generality, since if each $X_i$ has mean $m$, we can apply Theorem~\ref{theorem:clt} to the sequence $(X_i - m)$ to obtain the more general statement above.
-Our formulation of Theorem~\ref{theorem:clt} in Isabelle is depicted as Figure~\ref{fig:clt}.